 The second phase was a two-story addition on the back of the original building.
 It added central heat and air, bathrooms and a staircase to the second floor.
 There is an area for an elevator when funds are available.

 The third phase is currently underway and will be the completion of the entire second story.
 This will double the size of the museum and allow for the display of items that have been in storage.
-The second story will be open May 2017.
+The second story will be open Summer 2017.

 In 2016, the museum had over 2,500 visitors who signed out guest book which represented 38 states and 11 countries.